Amazon Web Services (AWS) has been an advocate for robust cloud security since it launched in 2006.

 If you use an S3 bucket to store your CloudTrail logs, you should maintain records about all activities that touch or affect the CloudTrail.

-With the login settings applied to the relevant S3 bucket, you’ll be able to track access requests as well as maintain a record for those who have access and the frequency with which they are using it.
+With the login settings applied to the relevant S3 bucket, you’ll be able to track access requests as well as maintain a record of those who have access and the frequency with which they are using it.

-Apply for IAM roles with STS
+• Apply for IAM roles with STS:

 Using roles for Amazon EC2 instances makes it easy for the resources to communicate securely.
 Also helps you reduce management burden by leveraging AWS Security Token Service, or STS.

-Use Auto Scaling to dampen DDoS effects
+• Use Auto Scaling to dampen DDoS effects:

 Amazon AutoScaling helps to ensure that you have the correct number of EC2 instances available to handle the load of your application.

-You can create a collection of EC2 instances, called Auto Scaling groups.
+You can create a collection of EC2 instances called Auto Scaling groups.

 You can also specify the minimum number of instances in each group, and Amazon Auto Scaling ensures that your group never goes below that size.

-Watch world-readable and listable Amazon S3 bucket policies
+• Watch world-readable and listable Amazon S3 bucket policies:

 As companies grow, they sometimes add access control measures to their networks to keep up with the increasing demands placed on them.